Drought: A media resource guide

 Drought impacts on fisheries and habitats

-Droughts pose significant danger to protected marine life, including iconic West Coast species like salmon and steelhead, and habitats managed by NOAA.
-Drought and low flows cause water temperatures in river systems to rise, increasing disease risk for fish and reducing survival for eggs, youth and adult fish.
+Droughts pose significant danger to protected marine life, including iconic West Coast species such as salmon and steelhead, and habitats managed by NOAA.
+Drought and low flows cause water temperatures in river systems to rise, increasing disease risk for fish and reducing survival for eggs, youth, and adult fish.
 NOAA also supports research to understand and help prepare for drought in order to sustain invaluable marine resources for generations to come.

 NOAA recognizes the urgency of the ecological and economic threats that droughts can impose, and works with federal, tribal, state and local governments, farmers and communities to navigate the challenges posed by drought.